 So it is that, in his late twenties, Rockwell Kent voyaged to Newfoundland in the hope of establishing a communal art school with a friend in the untrammeled northern wilderness.
 The hope crumbled against reality, but the Great North cast a permanent enchantment.
 He returned four years later, in 1914, this time with his wife and three children, just as the world was coming unworlded by the Great War.

 In a small-town community where the notion of an artist was alien and suspect, the large-spirited, liberal-minded Kent was soon accused of being a German spy.
 Driven away, the family had to make the long voyage back — Kathleen pregnant with their fourth child, the other three ill with whooping cough.

 But the northern wilderness kept calling to the artist’s soul:

 I crave snow-topped mountains, dreary wastes, and the cruel Northern sea with its hard horizons at the edge of the world where infinite space begins.
 Here skies are clearer and deeper and, for the greater wonders they reveal, a thousand times more eloquent of the eternal mystery than those of softer lands.

-Four years later, at the peak of his struggle to support the growing family, Rockwell Kent returned to Alaska in the hope of resuscitating his spirit and his ability to, quite simply, go on.
+Four years later, at the peak of his struggle to support the growing family, Rockwell Kent returned to the North in the hope of resuscitating his spirit and his ability to, quite simply, go on.